FAQ: Before You Arrive

 To begin, think broadly about where you might gain experience, such as getting published in local newspapers, magazines, websites, or working to produce multimedia content like news videos or slideshows for local news web pages.
 If you have very few clips, don't concern yourself with brand-name publications: you'll have the chance later to aim high!
-Study websites in which you have an interest, watch and listen to a broad range of newscasts, follow key bloggers and news media websites and develop story ideas that fit those companies.
-Your writing should be journalistic – meaning stories that are thoroughly reported - and not just first-person essays, opinionated blog posts and reviews.
+Study websites in which you have an interest, watch and listen to a broad range of newscasts, follow key columnists and news media websites and develop story ideas that fit those companies.
+Your writing should be journalistic – meaning stories that are reported - and not just first-person essays, opinion posts and reviews.
 Employers put little stock in single-source stories -- they want to see work that shows you can report with complexity and write with precision, concisely and with authority.

 It is all but a requirement that you are not only comfortable with but that you have a good ability to use social media as a reporting tool to find sources, promote you work and that of your company, and to interact with as well as engage your readers/audiences.
 Employers will assess how well you understand what makes a good Facebook interface and the value of Twitter as a newsroom tool.
 This is expected in all platforms, not just digital media companies.

 Once enrolled, does the journalism school assist students with finding jobs during school or after graduation?